awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_VIEW.md

 A late\-binding view doesn't check the underlying database objects, such as tables and other views, until the view is queried\.
 As a result, you can alter or drop the underlying objects without dropping and recreating the view\.
 If you drop underlying objects, queries to the late\-binding view will fail\.
 If the query to the late\-binding view references columns in the underlying object that aren't present, the query will fail\.

  If you drop and then re\-create a late\-binding view's underlying table or view, the new object is created with default access permissions\.
-You might need to grant permissions to the underling objects for users who will query the view\.
+You might need to grant permissions to the underlying objects for users who will query the view\.

 To create a late\-binding view, include the WITH NO SCHEMA BINDING clause\.
 The following example creates a view with no schema binding\.